yeoshuyi/Custom-6M-Baud-UART-with-Speculative-FIFO/README.md

 }
 ```

  > Currently facing intermittent issues where the same data is re-transmitted.
-This is likely due to slow update of FIFO not empty flag due to CDC and gray encoding.
+This is likely due to slow update of FIFO not empty flag due to CDC and gray encoding.<br/>

 ## Current Testbench Timings
 > Outdated!
-Several revisions made after hardware implementation, but I don't plan to rewrite this section.
+Several revisions made after hardware implementation, but I don't plan to rewrite this section.<br/>
  - Worst Negative Slack:   +0.273ns
  - Worst Hold Slack:       +0.114ns
  - End-of-frame to Data:   -58.33ns* <br/>